Millennium-Classroom/Project-0_1-Introduction-to-Git-and-GitHub/README.md

 Pushing means that you are taking all of your local files, git history, etc. to a remote repository.
 Thus, you can only use this command if the repo on your computer is connected to a remote repo.

+#### Fetching
+`git fetch`

+Fetching will grab files and git histry from a remote repository.
+This will get you all the updated information on the repo if someone else has been working on the project.
+However, this will not merge these changes into your repo.

 #### Pulling
 `git pull`

-Pulling means that you are grabbing files and git history from a remote repository (inverse of pushing).
-This will get you all the updated information on the repo if someone else has been working on the project.
+Pulling combines fetching and merging.
+Essentially grabs the change and integrates them into your local repo.

 ## Creating and Pushing to a Remote Repo
 Follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-push-an-existing-project-to-github) to learn how to create and push code with the git terminal.